lafleurss/recipeo/app/src/main/resources/DESIGN.md

 A list of “stretch goals”/features
+1. Sort recipes by A-Z, Total Time etc.
-1. As a user I want to be able to use JustTheRecipe api in this app to extract a recipe from any URL.
+2. As a user I want to be able to use JustTheRecipe api in this app to extract a recipe from any URL
+2. Ability to store and display a picture for every recipe
-2. Ability to invite friends, add friends and share recipes within the app
+3. Ability to invite friends, add friends and share recipes within the app
-3. Create grocery lists within the app
+4. Create grocery lists within the app

 # UML class diagram